 As demand for air travel rockets, some politicians, business leaders and aviation experts argue the UK urgently needs to expand its airport capacity.

 The Airports Commission says there is a need for one additional runway in the South East of England by 2030.

 - A second runway at Gatwick

-Extending the existing northern runway by at least 6,000 metres to the west and allowing it to operate as two separate runways has also been shortlisted.
+The second would mean extending the existing northern runway by at least 6,000m to the west and allowing it to operate as two separate runways.

-The airport is one of the world's busiest, handling 70 million passengers last year.
+The airport is one of the world's busiest, handling 70 million passengers in 2012.
 More than a third transfer to other flights, making it a major hub airport.

 But Heathrow operates at 98% of its capacity within a current limit of 480,000 flights per year, much closer to capacity than other major London airports and rival hubs in Europe.

-Pros: Seen as the best short-term option to keep Britain competitive with its European rivals, a third runway could be completed relatively quickly.
-The airport is a big employer and supporters cite a knock-on effect on businesses in the area.
+Pros: Heathrow expansion is seen as the best short-term option to keep Britain competitive with its European rivals, like Amsterdam Schiphol and Paris Charles de Gaulle.
+Expanding the airport would be "quicker and cheaper" than any rival hub option, says the airport.
+Heathrow is a big employer and supporters cite a knock-on effect on businesses in the area.

-The runway would be built sufficiently far from the existing runway to allow for fully independent operation.
+This proposal would involve a building a new runway, at least 3,000m in length, built far enough away from the existing runway to allow for fully independent operation.